Alice is and always has been resilient.

 Despite challenges during COVID-19 Alice never missed a beat.
 She stayed on top of her daughter’s ever-changing schooling needs, maintained a 4.0 grade point average in dental school, managed a tight budget, and saved money for when she wouldn’t be able to work as much (like during finals week).

-In 2020, all of Alice’s hard work paid off.
+And, all of Alice’s hard work paid off.
 She had multiple job offers allowing her to choose the one that best fit her needs.
 And recently, the staff at Interfaith Outreach met (safely) in the parking lot with Alice to celebrate her career as a dental assistant.
 Her social, bubbly, outgoing personality came alive as the staff cheered her on.
 She worked hard, really hard, at setting and achieving her goals.
 Alice built a network of encouragement, resources and people who believed in her – around her.
 Isn’t that what we ALL need to succeed?

 Alice, congratulations on landing your career job.
 The Interfaith team salutes you and your accomplishments.